NEW MOON - Chodesh - Explained!

 For this reason, if the lunar teaching was correct, one would expect

 to see in Scripture a few examples of such a pattern.
-However, such

-in length.
+in duration.

 - The chronology of the Flood appears to depict 30 day

-portion of the 17th day of the first month (first of
+months.
+From the 17th day of the 2nd month (Gen 7:11)

 - Prophetic texts in the book of Revelation suggest 3.5

-times(years) would equate to 42 months or 1260 days.
+years would equate to 42 months or 1260 days.

-- In the book of Daniel the 'seven times' of Dan 4:16
+- In the book of Daniel, the 'seven times' of Dan 4:16

 has been explained as shadowing a greater prophetic